JustinWinthers/ntlm-webapi/README.md

         .error(function(err){

-          /* throw an error to either stop the server from starting if it's severe enough or handle the error gracefully
+          /* an error that ntlm-webapi could not authorize the web api service for some reason so throw the error */
-          */

-          throw new Error('failed to authorize soap service');
+          throw err;

         };
 ````